revault/practical-revault/transactions.md

 ## emergency_txs

-Emergency transactions are used as deterrents against threats targetting stakeholders' funds.
+Emergency transactions are used as deterrents against threats targeting stakeholders' funds.
 They lock coins to what we call an EDV (Emergency Deep Vault): a script chosen by the participants and kept obfuscated by the properties of P2WSH, as the emergency transactions are never meant to be used.

-Both Emergency transactions are signed at a fixed `22 sat/WU` feerate.
+Both Emergency transactions are signed at a fixed `75 sat/WU` feerate.

 Both Emergency transaction are signed using the `ALL | ANYONECANPAY` signature hash flag, to allow watchtowers (or anyone else) to attach fee-bumping inputs.